sstark/droguedrums/www/index.md

 values of length or higher values of period the result of sinez can be disappointing, since little or no events are generated.

-Also, rounding errors can make the result a bit unpredictable, but not less interesting.
+Also, aliasing effects make the result a bit unpredictable, but not less interesting.

 Example: